sio-fra/Data_Collection_and_Analytics/README.md

 3. Displays images of Mars as taken by the Mars Curiosity Rover, revealing its landscape closeup and compares it to the most similar landscapes here on Earth.

+4. Displays YouTube videos explaining how Mars may have lost its atmosphere and of Martian winds.

-4. Analyses temperature and pressure data as recorded by the Curiosity Rover and compares it to environmental conditions on Earth.
+5. Analyses temperature and pressure data as recorded by the Curiosity Rover and compares it to environmental conditions on Earth.